 Ok, so when it comes to water hammer solutions, this is a bit of a halfway house – but it will at least give your pipes a break before the plumbers can see to it properly.
 If most of the water pipe hammer occurs when your washing machine or other appliances are in use, try turning the intake valves to the half-way point rather than full-on.
 Another idea is to replace the connection hoses on these appliances for wider ones.

 Got a hardware store nearby and hoping for change from a $100 note?
-Then you’re all set to buy a water hammer arrestor, which can almost magically kill water hammer in pipes by compressing the air and soaking up the pressure.
+Then you’re all set to buy a water hammer arrestor, which can almost magically kill water hammers in pipes by compressing the air and soaking up the pressure.

 If you know exactly which pipe is doing all the noisy and destructive hammering, you can ease the impact of the hydraulic shock by firmly securing the pipe to something solid – if it’s accessible, of course.